 The goal of NUCCA Care is for you to come in, get checked and not need an adjustment.
 Our care operates on the principle that your body is self-healing and self-regulating.
 We celebrate with you when you hold your adjustment and not need to be adjusted on every single visit.

 There is only ONE cause for losing your adjustment, your body’s inability to adapt to STRESS.
 There are 3 forms of stress that we encounter regularly: physical, chemical and emotional.
 Physical subluxations are caused by accidents, injuries, slips and falls.
 Chemical subluxations are caused by too much sugar, alcohol, caffeine, medications, smoking, poor diet, etc. Emotional subluxations are caused by family stress, poor relationship, demanding jobs, etc.

 You are unique.
 Your healing capactiy is unique.
-Many of our patients experience relief quickly.
-In general, we see results within 6 weeks.
+That beign sid, the majority of our patients have a 60-80% (or more) reduction in symptoms within the fist 3 months of care.
+There are select cases that are more complex which will rextend their healing process.
 Your lifestyle plays an important role in the amount of time your body will need to heal and recover.
-In addition, the longer your spine has been out of alignment, the more spinal damage has accumulated.

 An atlas adjustment is an adjustment to the first bone in your neck.
 Atlas is also known as C1, and is the 1st cervical vertebra.
 Our doctors practice NUCCA, a special form of upper cervical care that is gentle and efffective.
 It is a conservative approach that does not require popping, cracking or twisting of your spine.

 A misalignment of a vertebra causing disturbance and interference to the nervous system is called a subluxation.
 The majority of the time your body adapts to a subluxation without consequence.
 When it can’t adapt, a subluxation negatively affects your health, body function and overall wellness.
 NUCCA atlas adjustments restore normal neurological communication between your brain and body optimizing your health.